prisma/prisma-examples/databases/mongodb/README.md

 - `tests/prisma.test.ts`: Jest test (in TypeScript) with a variety of Prisma Client queries and assertions to showcase access patterns
 - `src/prisma-examples`: TypesScript files containing different Prisma Client queries

-## Preview warning

-The Prisma MongoDB connector is currently available in [Preview](https://www.prisma.io/docs/about/releases#preview).
-This means that it **shouldn't be used in production**.

-Currently, there are several limitations:

-- No support for embedded documents.
-[Related issue](https://github.com/prisma/prisma/issues/6708)
-- No data migrations functionality: this means that updating your Prisma schema when your database has data that was created with an earlier version of the Prisma schema will raise type error.
-[Related issue](https://github.com/prisma/prisma/issues/6715).
-- Unique indexes need to be created manually.
-[Related issue](https://github.com/prisma/prisma/issues/6727)

 ## How to use

 ### 1. Download example & install dependencies